rafael-branco/excel-data-flow/README.md

 ## Preparing the Files

-For the `script.py` to run correctly, you need to place specific files within the same folder as `script.py`.
-Here's a list of the files you'll need:
+To ensure the script.py runs correctly, it is crucial to have the required files located in specific paths on your system.
+Here are the files you need, along with their respective paths:

-- `_ESTOQUE_ATUAL_LOJA.xlsx`
+- The daily stock CSV file should be located at `C:\Users\erixy\OneDrive\Work\_Estoques\LOJA\22.02.2024.csv`.
-- `22.02.2024.csv`
+- The current stock Excel file should be located at `C:\Users\erixy\OneDrive\Work\_Estoques\LOJA\_ESTOQUE_ATUAL_LOJA.xlsx`.
-- `ESTOQUE GERAL.xlsx`
+- The consolidated stock Excel file should be located at `C:\Users\erixy\OneDrive\Work\_Estoques\ESTOQUE GERAL.xlsx`.

-If you haven't already, please ensure these files are downloaded and ready to be moved into the project folder.
+Please ensure these files are located in the specified paths.
+If they are not, you will need to move them to the correct locations before running the script.

 ## Running the Script

 Once you have all the required files in the right place, you're ready to run the script.
 Follow these steps:

 1. Open your terminal or command prompt.
-2. Navigate to the folder where you extracted the project and where `script.py` is located.
-You can do this by using the `cd` command followed by the path to the folder.
-For example:
+2. Navigate to the folder where `script.py` is located.
+This will not be the same as where your data files are stored, unless you've specifically placed `script.py` in one of those directories.
 ```
 cd path/to/folder
 ```